Lyncs-API/lyncs/README.md

+# A python API for Lattice QCD applications

 ![alt text](https://github.com/sbacchio/lyncs/blob/master/docs/source/_static/logo.png "Lyncs")

-# Lyncs

-## A python API for Lattice QCD applications

 Lyncs is a Python API for Lattice QCD applications currently under development with a first released version expected by the end of Q2 of 2020.
 Lyncs aims to bring several popular